Sisters who vanished in 1985 found in Houston

 Yates and her daughters disappeared from their home in Warwick on August 26, 1985.
 Kelly was 10 months old and Kimberly was 3.

-Russel Yates came home that night to find their beds empty.
+Russel Yates came home from a bar early that morning to find their beds empty.
 He filed a missing persons report with the Warwick Police Department the next day.

-In November of that year, Russell Yates obtained a court order giving him custody of the missing children.
+In November of that year, Russel Yates obtained a court order giving him custody of the missing children.
 A felony warrant for child snatching was issued on Nov.
 16, 1988.

+That same year, Yates admitted to a Rhode Island newspaper that he hit his wife during a violent argument a few weeks before she left.
+He told the Providence Journal that they were arguing because she had caught him with another woman.
+He said he was a terrible husband but a good father.

-Yates told a Rhode Island newspaper Tuesday he was "stunned" by the news.
+Yates told the same newspaper Tuesday he was "stunned" by the news that his daughters had finally been found.

 "I always hoped this day would happen," Russel Yates told the Providence Journal.
 "I hope they get in touch with me.
 I've been searching for them for 30 years."